mrperson2015/spark_training/README.md

 ## Purpose

-This is the top-level directory for PySpark training.
-This is to help onboard new hires on what we expect all PySpark jobs to be written.
-This also help existing developers to learn the same.
-This project is intended to be a living document.
-Any questions, comments, or concerns are expected to be raised to the team and or your manager.
+This is the top-level directory for PySpark Training.
+This is to help new hires understand expectations for all PySpark jobs.
+This is also intended for current developers to learn the same.
+This project is a living document and will continue to be supported and enhanced.
 While every effort has been made to make this project meet all development guidelines and be 100% accurate, I won't pretend it is perfect.
+Any questions, comments, or concerns are expected to be raised to the team and/or your manager.

-While this project is specifically designed for PySpark jobs, many of these principals can be applied to any ETL job.
+While this project is specifically designed for PySpark jobs, many of these principals should be applied to any ETL job.

 ---

 ## Contact

 If you have any questions, comments, concerns or suggestions, please contact the team or your manager.
-Any PySpark developer should have the knowledge to help understand the content contained.
+Any PySpark developer should have the knowledge to help understand the content contained here in.
 This was originally written by 📷-Cameron Larson and reviewed by 🍞-Brad Transtrum and 🧢-Bill Larkin.

 ---